Aaron Yi Kai NG

 Natively billingual in English and Mandarin Chinese, Aaron is experienced in working with researchers from both English and Chinese academic spheres.
 He is currently a panel member on the Infocomm Media Development Authority of Singapore's Publication Consultative Committee, providing expert opinion on print publication policy.

-PhD, expected 2021
+PhD, July 2021

 Graduate Teaching Fellowship recipient